tundelakins/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This program finds and prints the sum of the even-valued terms followed by a new line
+This program prints the first 50 Fibonacci numbers, starting with 1 and 2 followed by a new line